Frequently Asked Questions

 The Governing Board of Fulton Academy of Science and Technology includes a founding member, parents, and other supporters of FAST and STEM Education.
 The governing board is fully accountable to the school community, Fulton County Schools, and GADOE.

-The internal administration includes the Principal, an Assistant Principal for grades kindergarten through third, an Assistant Principal for grades fourth through eighth, an Administrator of Student Services, Innovation Director, Counselor, and Technology Coordinator.
+The internal administration includes the Principal, Assistant Principal for grades kindergarten through fourth, Assistant Principal for grades fifth through eighth, Chief Business Officer, Dean of Students, Innovation Director, Counselor, and Technology Coordinator.

 Who can attend FAST?